APISENSE/docs/en/1.7.0/guide/sdk/index.md

     apisense.useSdkKey("mySdkKey"); // Authorize your SDK to contact the server

-### Add your private key
+### Handle private crops

-If you want to allow people to see your private collects, add the following line before creating the Sdk singleton:
+If you want to allow people to see your private crops, add the following line before creating the Sdk singleton:

     apisense.useAccessKey("accessKey"); // Authorize the SDK to see your private crops